Language Translation

 Applied Behavioral Analysis Therapy

 Medicaid first began covering these services in 2016.
-Because there was not meaningful data on which to set base rates at that time, FSSA has paid providers a percentage of the amount they chose to bill the state rather than a transparent statewide rate for ABA therapy services.
-That has resulted in widely different reimbursement amounts for the same service, and a 2022 claims payment amount of $420 million, which is not sustainable.
+Because there was no meaningful data on which to set base rates at that time, FSSA has paid providers a percentage of the amount they chose to bill the state rather than a transparent statewide rate for ABA therapy services.
+Payment of a percent of billed charges has resulted in widely different reimbursement amounts for different providers of the same service.
+Over the last three years, ABA expenditures have increased by more than 50% per year, which is not a sustainable rate.
+For 2022, ABA claims payments represented a Medicaid spend of $420 million, and those costs will continue to grow at an unsustainable rate if an ABA fee schedule is not implemented.
 In addition, Indiana’s reimbursement amounts are significantly higher than other states providing similar services.

-We will finalize the new ABA rates in the next months and share the information broadly — well before new rates are implemented.
+FSSA plans to implement the fee schedule in January.
 Providers will be impacted differently by a statewide rate.
-Some may have substantial increases in reimbursement amounts, some may have little change and others may have a decrease in their reimbursement.
+More cost-effective providers may have increases in reimbursement amounts.
+Others may see little change, and higher-cost providers may have a decrease in their reimbursement.

 The rates will be included in the Medicaid rate matrix, which means rates will be reviewed at least every four years using an evidence-based rate methodology.
 A yearly index will provide adjustments annually when necessary.
 These are both important steps toward setting a path for long-term sustainability.

-ABA is the only service on the rate matrix for which no established rate has been set.
+ABA has been the only major service category on the rate matrix for which no established rate has been set.

 You can read more about the rate matrix here.